Canon SX530 vs Olympus E-PL8

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, and both provide the same movie specifications (1080/30p).

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The SX530 and the E-PL8 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
+That said, the E-PL8 can be equipped with an optional viewfinder – the VF-4.
 The table below summarizes some of the other core capabilities of the Canon SX530 and Olympus E-PL8 in connection with corresponding information for a sample of similar cameras.

 One difference between the cameras concerns the presence of an on-board flash.
 The SX530 has one, while the E-PL8 does not.
 While the built-in flash of the SX530 is not very powerful, it can at times be useful as a fill-in light.The E-PL8 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the SX530 does not have a selfie-screen.

 The Olympus E-PL8 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.